Is My Tax Code Wrong? Check & Fix It (2026/27)

 • You repaid a company benefit or stopped claiming something, but the deduction is still there.

 A quick sense-check: drop your salary and tax code into our take-home pay calculator and compare the result with your actual payslip.
 If they don't line up, your code is the usual culprit.
+It also helps to know what each line on the payslip should look like, our guide on understanding your payslip breaks down where the tax code sits and how it drives your deductions.

 Why emergency tax codes happen